ktaylor63/southeast/site/content/articles/snakes-in-a-bag.md

 They are so-called apex predators who sit atop their local food chain with little fear of being devoured by others.
 Their appetite &mdash; rodents and venomous snakes like copperheads and rattlesnakes &mdash; ensures a healthy ecological balance for the forest’s many creatures.

-Indigos, whose historic range stretches from southeast Mississippi across south Alabama and Florida and up into southeast Georgia, are beautiful, docile snakes.
+Indigos, whose historical range stretches from southeast Mississippi across south Alabama and Florida and up into southeast Georgia, are beautiful, docile snakes.
 They can reach nine feet in length with lustrous skin covered in iridescent blue-black scales.

 The snakes, though, are elusive.
 And their home is under siege.